 2. Mind your windows

 It’s said that 30% of your home’s heat is generated from sunlight coming through your windows.
-You can combat this in a pinch by installing blinds on windows in those rooms that don’t require full daylight, particularly in south- and west-facing rooms.
+You can combat this in a pinch by installing blinds on windows in those rooms that don’t require full daylight, particularly in the south- and west-facing rooms.

 We love these chic bamboo ones that use a lighter shade of wood.

 Installing bug-screen blinds are another great idea as they allow you to open your windows at night to further cool your home.

 Switching up the fabrics in a room (we’re talking sheets, curtains, blankets and pillows) can instantly freshen up the space.
 For cushions, curtains, and any other draped fabric; opt for lightweight and smooth materials like satin that are cool to the touch.
 Lighter colours will also reflect heat instead of absorbing it.

 For those fabrics that you’ll be getting cosy with (e.g. bed linens), select a material with good ventilation, such as Egyptian cotton that breathes easily.
 We’ve also heard wonders about buckwheat pillows – they don’t retain heat nearly as much as regular pillows.
 Malaysians can check them out on I Love Pillow.

 Use cooler colours to make spaces appear a cooler, fresher white; rather than yellow (opt for 4100K to 6500K watts or more in brightness).